Dextrorph/Stable-diffusion-webui-video-multiprompt/README.md

 ## Examples for multiprompt

-These are three different examples of the multiprompt example from above.
+These are two different examples of the multiprompt example from above.

 https://user-images.githubusercontent.com/58605249/212650165-2fda65a0-e86a-4996-be1c-07b51b6feb9c.mp4